ekote/Build-Your-First-End-to-End-Lakehouse-Solution/start/start.md

 ![Login](../media/start/15.jpg)

 ## 16. Download the exercise files
-Clone the workshop github repository or Download Zip of the repository to your local machine.
+Clone the workshop GitHub repository or Download Zip of the repository to your local machine.

 ![Download Repo](../media/start/CloneDownloadRepo.png)